Wildlander-mod/Support/Docs/FAQ.md

 ## My rain splashes are purple/pink!

 You need a patch! ([US 406 HF2] Fix for purple/pink rain splashes (Wonders of Weather).
-Install with MO2 and keep at the end of the mod list on the left side (no esp). in #ultsky-bug-submission channel incase link doesn't work).
+Install with MO2 and keep at the end of the mod list on the left side (no esp).
+Fix is on [Official UltSy discord](https://discordapp.com/invite/8VkDrfq) in #ultsky-bug-submission channel (incase link doesn't work).

 [https://discordapp.com/channels/344256550640287755/566419501613318154/680786963615186946](https://discordapp.com/channels/344256550640287755/566419501613318154/680786963615186946)